Franc1sco/Franug-Weapon_Paints/README.md

 The new private version have:

--Weapon pains attached to his corresponding weapon.
+-Weapon paint attached to his corresponding weapon.

 -Multilanguage support for all the paints.